silktide/syringe/README.md

     ...
 ```

 If any imported files contain duplicated keys, the file that is further down the list wins.
-As the parent file is always processed last, it's services and parameters always take precedence over the imported config
+As the parent file is always processed last, its services and parameters always take precedence over the imported config.

 ```yml
 # [foo.yml]